adamosoftware/Postulate.Orm/README.md

 ### ASP.NET MVC Suggestions

-In MVC, I recommend having a `SqlServerDb<TKey>` instance variable in your controllers.
+I recommend putting your model classes in a separate project/DLL from your web app.
+Mysterious ReflectionTypeLoadException can happen in MVC, and it's also a good practice to keep model classes separate from the application anyway.
+I recommend having a `SqlServerDb<TKey>` instance variable in your controllers.

     private _db = new MyDb();